 2.Productivity Innovation Credit (PIC) Grant

-SMEs can stay abreast with their competition and upgrade their operations through the Government Funded Grants and Schemes.
-The Productivity and Innovation Credit Scheme (PIC) is a simple and easy-to-use grant, which can be used for implementation of digital solutions to improve business productivity and Innovation.
+SMEs can keep abreast of their competition and increase their operations efficiency through Government Funded Grants and Schemes.
+The Productivity and Innovation Credit Scheme (PIC) is a straightforward grant, which can be used to implement cutting edge digital solutions to improve business productivity.

-Each SME can apply for a 40% cashback to implement productivity solutions.
+Each SME can apply for a 40% cashback for the implementation of productivity solutions.

 Eligibility